githubjakob/githubjakob.github.io/_posts/2024-07-07-oauth-web-message-response-mode.md

 This is exactly what we did before in our example about post message.

+## Complete flow

+To wrap up this post, let's look at the complete flow.

 The flow will now be like this:

 - Our application opens the popup with the link to the authorization server.